Kiffolisk/godotheads/HELP.md

 You can help with anything!

 Currently, we need help with:
-- [x] Getting the latest BlockheadsServer app data (found at http://theblockheads.net/share/BlockheadsServer.zip)
+- [ ] Getting the latest BlockheadsServer app data
 - [ ] Reversing world generation
 - [ ] Making good UI for the app
 - [ ] Reversing server packets